Skip to content

 You can also use an infrared digital thermometer, but they are not as reliable, especially on shiny surfaces.

-When you preheat the casting, you must weld it in a reasonable amount of time to prevent it from getting cold.
-If you use the temperature stick and it doesn’t melt, reheat the casting.
+After preheating, you must weld the casting in a reasonable amount of time to prevent it from getting cold.
+If you use the temperature stick but it doesn’t melt, reheat the casting.

 If you hear tinkling noises, it means the casting is cracking.
 Chances are you didn’t avoid the temperature differences in the metal with enough preheating.